-We’ve tried to be as clear as we can be and to avoid unnecessary jargon, while including all the relevant information, but if anything doesn’t make sense, or you simply want to talk with a human about the data side of Meetup Mates, please email us (Margo and Dom) at email@example.com.
+We’ve tried to be as clear as we can be and to avoid unnecessary jargon, while including all the relevant information, but if anything doesn’t make sense, or you simply want to talk with a human about the data side of Meetup Mates, please email the Meetup Mates team at firstname.lastname@example.org.
 Thanks!

 Table of Contents

 - The data we collect about you and how we use it

 - Your permissions and choices